membrane/api-gateway/cli/examples/rest2soap-json/README.txt

 To run the example execute the following steps:

-1. Execute router.bat or router.sh.
+1. Execute service-proxy.bat or service-proxy.sh.

 2. Open a new console and execute